 Geared for 4 and above, but younger children are welcome with a carrier (stroller won’t work on the varied terrain).
 Proper attire is a must – boots are necessary!

-Lyme Hill Wetlands is just South of the town of Lyme on Rt 10.
+The UVLT Lyme Hill Conservation Area is just South of the town of Lyme on Rt 10.
 Coming from the South, look for event signs on the left as you begin to get close to town.
 Coming from the North, go through the town of Lyme and look for event signs a few miles outside of town on the right.

 We are also looking for 10 volunteers to help out with this fun event!